YakrooThai/RaspberryPiZERO/README.md

 # RaspberryPiZERO

-Introduction to Raspberry PI ZERO Getting Started
+Introduction to Raspberry PI ZERO Getting Started withOut OS

 This clip provides a tutorial on how to set up a Raspberry Pi Zero without using an operating system (No OS) and utilizing CircuitPython to turn the Raspberry Pi Zero into a microcontroller,